Tag Archive for: emotional health

 • Or writing in a journal

-It’s OK to Feel Lonely
+It’s Okay to Feel Lonely

 Dealing with this can happen in a few ways.

-1. Throw out the idea of “should”.
-For example, don’t continually think or say “I should be able to be with my family” or “I should be going on a trip”.
+1. Throw out the idea of “should”: For example, don’t continually think or say “I should be able to be with my family” or “I should be going on a trip”.
 It’s fine, and even good, to mourn a lost holiday or celebration with people you care about, but then take those options out.
 Think about what you can do and focus on that this year.

-2. Change your expectations.
-This is a good rule any time of year.
+2. Change your expectations: This is a good rule any time of year.
 We set high expectations of ourselves and of the holidays, which can lead to disappointment.
-Rethink or lower your expectations to something more realistic.
+Re-think or lower your expectations to something more realistic.

 Know When to Ask for Help